Tony Snow: Personal life

 Snow was an avid musician.
-He played the trombone, flute, piccolo, saxophone, and guitar, and belonged to a cover band, Beats Workin', which featured fellow Washington-area professionals.
+He played the trombone, flute, piccolo, saxophone, and guitar, and belonged to a cover band, Beats Workin', which featured fellow Washington, D.C.-area professionals.
 Beats Workin' played publicly with a number of rock bands, including Snow's friends Skunk Baxter (The Doobie Brothers, Steely Dan) and Ian Anderson of Jethro Tull.
 Snow was featured on an episode of VH1 Classic's Rock 'n Roll Fantasy Camp.

 Illness and death

 In February 2005, while still at Fox News, Snow was diagnosed with colon cancer.
 He returned to broadcasting in April 2005 after undergoing surgery.
 On March 23, 2007, after almost a year as press secretary, Snow once again took a leave of absence to seek treatment for recurrent cancer.
 Treatment for the spreading cancer in his final few months forced periodic absences from Snow's duties as press secretary, his subsequent position as a CNN commentator, and his public speaking engagements.

 On July 12, 2008, Snow died at Georgetown University Hospital as a result of colon cancer that had spread to his liver.
 He was 53 years old.
-Reacting to Snow's death, President George W. Bush praised Snow's ability to bring "a certain civility to this very contentious job."
+Reacting to Snow's death, President George W. Bush praised Snow's ability to bring "a certain civility to this very contentious job".